Election Information

 rov-line

-Under the California Voter’s Choice Act, every active registered voter in San Diego County will receive a ballot in the mail the week of February 4, 2024.
+Under the California Voter’s Choice Act, every active registered voter in San Diego County will receive a ballot in the mail the week of October 6, 2025, for the special election.

 Here are your voting options:

-Starting Tuesday, February 6, you’ll have the additional option of dropping off your ballot at any official ballot drop box located around the county.
+• DROP IT: Starting Tuesday, October 7, you’ll have the option of dropping off your ballot at any of the Registrar’s official ballot drop boxes located throughout the county.

-If you would rather vote in person, that option is available too.
-Avoid long lines by taking advantage of early in-person voting:
+• VISIT: If you would rather vote in person, that option is available too.
+Take advantage of one of the ten days of early in-person voting!

-• Starting Saturday, February 24, select vote centers and the Registrar’s office will be open daily from 8 a.m. to 5 p.m. through March 4.
+• Starting Saturday, October 25, select vote centers conveniently located around the county will be open daily from 8 a.m. to 5 p.m.

 rov-line